jrdiniz/flask-boilerplate/README.md

 ## Environment Configuration

-The project use python-dotenv library, so you need create an .env file on root directory of the project:
+The project use python-dotenv library, so you need create an .env file on root directory:

  - Development Environment